Skip to main content

 The module consists of one, year-long, design project organised into discrete stages.
 The project is delivered through a studio model.
 Studios offer a range of design contexts and pedagogies all culminating in a building of similar scale and complexity.
 Each studio adheres to the same overall year structure and milestones designed to meet the learning outcomes of the module.
 The projects are developed to encourage critical and reflective thinking at all scales of design, from conceptual through to material and tectonic declarations of intent.

 At key points throughout each Semester the student is expected to declare both process and outcomes and an emphasis will be placed on the effective communication of ideas in a variety of formats.
 Students are given guided flexibility within each studio to develop their own aspects of the brief or site selection.
 Each of the studios entails a variety of group and individual tasks.
 Students are encouraged to share their studio’s methodologies and outputs through stage reviews and cross-studio presentations.
+This includes collation and curation of content to inform studio-wide exhibitions and events, as well as small group exhibitions of specific content related to the development of studio design projects.
 Peer learning is also encouraged through studio exercises and student participation in reviews and seminars.
 The participation in a lively and vibrant studio culture that fosters a culture of debate and develops both oral and graphic confidence is a key part of the student learning experience.

 SYNCHRONOUS AND NON-SYNCHRONOUS HOURS